Story Editor/Script Producer: 1995-2002

 While working in the top job at Home and Away, Ray was also involved in the production of many other series including creating the ITV series, Gregson’s Point and Open Country and the Nine Network series, The Coast, as well as becoming the consultant on the Swedish soap, Friends and Enemies and the ABC drama, MDA.
 In 2004, he became a consultant on the TVNZ series, Pet Detectives.

 He left the television industry in 2001 and became a lecturer at Charles Sturt University.
 He spent ten years teaching scriptwriting, modern theatre and media audience and public opinion.
 In 2012, he completed a Master of Arts in Ancient History at Macquarie University.

 Over his time in the industry, Ray won an AWGIE for “Best Television Series Episode” for A Country Practice in 1986, as well as being nominated for many others.
 He won a Critic’s Circle Choice for “Best New Playwright” in 1987 for his play, The Weekenders.
 He was also nominated for an International Emmy in 1990 for The New Adventures of Skippy.

-Currently, Ray is undertaking a PhD in late Roman and Early Byzantine Theatre at Macquarie University.
+In recent years, Ray has undetaken a PhD in late Roman and Early Byzantine Theatre at Macquarie University.